-The analysis of Hultgren and Shimony28 of the spin-1 case showed that in building a complete Hilbert space edifice we cannot rely only on standard outcomes of the experiments carried out on individual systems.
-For, we cannot measure all the states we can describe with the help of the Hilbert space formalism by means of standard individual YES-NO measurements, i.e. there are states which are not eigenstates of the observables we measure.
-For example, if we decide to orient the measuring device in directions n in order to measure the spin components of the spin operator s whose eigenvectors are [1,0,0], [0,1,0], and [0,0,1], then the state $[1/\sqrt{6}, 1/\sqrt{3}, 1/\sqrt{2}]$ can easily be shown not to be an eigenstate of the measured operator $\mathbf{n} \cdot \mathbf{s}$.
+The analysis of Hultgren and Shimony (1977) of the spin-1 case showed that in building a complete Hilbert space edifice we cannot rely only on standard outcomes of the experiments carried out on individual systems.
+For, we cannot measure all the states we can describe with the help of the Hilbert space formalism by means of standard individual YES-NO measurements, i.e., there are states which are not eigenstates of the observables we measure.
+For example, if we decide to orient the measuring device in direction $\bf n$ in order to measure the spin components of the spin operator $\bf s$ whose eigenvectors are [1,0,0], [0,1,0], and [0,0,1], then the state $[1/\sqrt{6},1/\sqrt{3},1/\sqrt{2}]$ can easily be shown not to be an eigenstate of the measured operator $\bf n \cdot \bf s$.
 (We cannot obtain it by applying the rotation matrix on the eigenvectors.)

-A possible remedy for such unrepresentable states (i.e. the states outside the logic or lattice of standard propositions) seems to be the disputed Jauch's infinite filter procedure for introducing conjunctions (meets, intersections) which cannot be measured directly (either within a single experiment or within a finite number of them) as new elements of the logic (lattice) needed for modelling by the Hilbert space.^{28,29} In other words there are infinitely many atoms of the lattice of the subspaces of the Hilbert space which do not belong to the finite lattice of individual YES-NO spin-1 measurements but which can be recovered by the Jauch's procedure.
-This is not a problem for quantum logic if we look at it as at a structure which corresponds to the Hilbert space because the structure (complete uniquely orthocomplemented30 atomistic lattice satisfying the covering law) demands by itself an infinite number of atoms.31 But if we looked at quantum logic as a logic of YES-NO discrete measurements and try to recover the Hilbert space axioms by empirically plausible assumptions then we would obviously try to avoid any infinitary32 procedure which, as Jauch's, in principle simply cannot be substituted by any arbitrary long one.29 Can one offer anything as a substitute for the Jauch's infinitary procedure?
+A possible remedy for such unrepresentable states (i.e., the states outside the logic or lattice of standard propositions) seems to be the disputed Jauch infinite filter procedure for introducing conjunctions (meets, intersections) which cannot be measured directly (either within a single experiment or within a finite number of them) as new elements of the logic (lattice) needed for modeling by the Hilbert space (Hultgren and Shimony, 1977; Shimony, 1971).
+In other words, there are infinitely many atoms of the lattice of the subspaces of the Hilbert space which do not belong to the finite lattice of individual YES-NO spin-1 measurements but which can be recovered by the Jauch's procedure.
+This is not a problem for quantum logic if we look at it as at a structure which corresponds to the Hilbert space because the structure (complete uniquely orthocomplemented4 atomistic lattice satisfying the covering law) demands by itself an infinite number of atoms (Ivert and Sjödin, 1978).
+But if we looked at quantum logic as a logic of YES-NO discrete measurements and try to recover the Hilbert space axioms by empirically plausible assumptions, then we would obviously try to avoid any infinitary5 procedure which, like Jauch's, in principle simply cannot be substituted by any arbitrarily long one (Shimony, 1971).
+Can one offer anything as a substitute for the Jauch's infinitary procedure?

-The infinitary Jauch's procedure serves us to obtain the complete Hilbertian structure which bare experimental propositions obtained from a standard experimental setup simply cannot offer - as shown by Hultgren and Shimony.28 However, Swift and Wright33 have shown - answering to a challenge put forward by Hultgren and Shimony - that we can extend the standard experimental setup for measuring spins so as to make every Hermitian operator acting on the Hilbert space of spin-s particle measurable.
-In particular, they employed electric fields in place of magnetic ones thus making electric k-poles (in spin-1 case: quadrupoles) distinguishable.
-As a result one can offer a complete experimental setup for measuring every spin operator which is both finitary and repeatable, i.e. applicable to individual systems and which offers a complete set of elementary propositions.
-On the other hand, we can deal not with individual systems but with ensembles and represent states of the disputed kind $([1/\sqrt{6}, 1/\sqrt{3}, 1/\sqrt{2}])$ as d'Espagnat's mixtures of the second kind.34 These possibilities immediately address the question of approaching preparation-detection YES-NO procedure.
+The infinitary Jauch procedure allows us to obtain the complete Hilbertian structure which bare experimental propositions obtained from a standard experimental setup simply cannot offer-as shown by Hultgren and Shimony (1977).
+However, Swift and Wright (1980) have shown-answering a challenge put forward by Hultgren and Shimony-that we can extend the standard experimental setup for measuring spins so as to make every Hermitian operator acting on the Hilbert space of spin-s particle measurable.
+In particular, they employed electric fields in place of magnetic ones, thus making electric k-poles (in the spin-1 case: quadrupoles) distinguishable.
+As a result one can offer a complete experimental setup for measuring every spin operator which is both finitary and repeatable, i.e., applicable to individual systems and which offers a complete set of elementary propositions.
+On the other hand, we can deal not with individual systems, but with ensembles and represent states of the disputed kind $([1/\sqrt{6}, 1/\sqrt{3}, 1/\sqrt{2}])$ as d'Espagnat's mixtures of the second kind.
+These possibilities immediately address the question of approaching the preparation-detection YES-NO procedure.
 Are we to take the individual or the ensemble approach?